 Reviewing Sales and Marketing Resumes

-When we are reviewing a resume and having a phone call with a candidate, we are also considering the following for our clients.
+When we are reviewing a resume and having a phone call while recruiting for sales and marketing talent, we are also considering the following for our clients.
 Remember, what you say is just as important as how you say things.
 Are you coming across as genuinely interested or are you just “looking for a job”?
-For sales roles, more than most others, this is a big difference maker.
+For sales roles, more than most others, this is a big difference-maker.
 We want to know that you can carry a conversation, not be rote in your explanations, and be able to explain why your experience is the right fit (or not) for this role.
 Honesty is the best policy.

 Can you generate your own leads, are you used to leaning on a marketing team?